Why is February the shortest month of the year? And what’s Valentine’s Day all about? Come find out in our fun facts about February!

 Ahhhhh February.
 What a weird month.
 Just 28 days long (but sometimes 29 every four years, which is so random when you think about it), February is the most intriguing month on the calendar.

-As you’ll learn about in our fun facts about February, the month has gone through a series of transitions over the millennia.
+As you’ll learn in our fun facts about February, the month has gone through a series of transitions over the millennia.
+Keep on reading to find out why!

 In Ancient Rome, it was the last month of the calendar year.
 Then they changed that and it became the second month.